astrolang/astro/README.md

 ### Why not just use exactly Python syntax or try to be compatible with Python?
 Python is a really dynamic programming language and there have been several attempts in the past to compile it AOT to native code.
-I don't want to reinvent the wheel since there are lessons to learn from old wheels.
+We don't want to reinvent the wheel since there are lessons to learn from old wheels.
 Python cannot be fully-inferred at compile-time without performance trade-offs.

 More importantly Astro introduces some concepts that Python doesn't have and probably never will.